wisdom-naz/wisdom-naz/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on SureCrib a housing application for students
+- 🔭 I’m currently working on SureCrib -- a housing application for students
 - 🌱 I’m currently learning the .NET tech stack (including Microsoft SQL Server database, REST, gRPC and GraphQL architectures.)
+- 🌱 I’m also learning the Go programming language.
 - 👯 I’m looking to collaborate on software projects working especially with server side technologies.
 - 📫 How to reach me: You can reach at me at wisdom-s@outlook.com.